GCX/acf-required-field/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.0

+Deprecated.
 Mark fields as Required in Advanced Custom Fields.
 A post can not be published with empty required fields.

 == Description ==

+= This Add-on has been Deprecated =
+The functionality provided by this add-on is now included in [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/).
+This plugin will no longer be maintained and it is recommended that everyone discontinue its use.

 This is an add-on for the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) WordPress plugin and will not provide any functionality to WordPress unless Advanced Custom Fields is installed